MoSabouni/router-starter/README.md

 | `pageName` | The name of the page to load. |
 | `...args`  | Zero or more arguments to be passed to the target Page function. |

-The `navigateTO()` function encodes the page name and optional arguments into a string and assigns it to the browser's location hash.
+The `navigateTo()` function encodes the page name and optional arguments into a string and assigns it to the browser's location hash.
 This will trigger hash change event that the router will pick up.

 Here is an examples `routes` array of route objects as used in this starter project: